 Consistency is key when it comes to exercise, diet, and weighing yourself.
-If you are trying to lose weight and find it helpful to track your measurements, how you weigh and measure your body is really important.
+If you are trying to lose weight, how you weigh and measure your body is really important.
 So, let’s talk about how to weigh yourself.

 Now the big question… how often should you weigh yourself?
 My advice for this varies person to person.
-If you are trying to lose weight, you may want to get into a regular routine of taking body measurements once a week or even everyday.
+If you are actively trying to lose weight, it is beneficial to weigh yourself once a week or even everyday.
 You will have a better idea of your average weight when you weigh yourself more often.
-However, weighing yourself this often can also cause stress and may be disappointing for some because you won’t see much change day-to-day.
-If you weigh yourself less often there is a better chance of seeing a bigger change in the scale every time you weigh yourself.
+However, weighing yourself this often can be stressful and disappointing for some because there is not much change day-to-day.
+Weigh yourself once a month if you want to see a bigger change in the scale every time you weigh yourself.
 Like with everything we have talked about today, just be consistent with your weigh in schedule.

 Please keep in mind that although bodyweight, body fat and stomach measurements are good to track, those numbers should not control you life.
 If your weight is down one week and then up the next, do not get discouraged.
 There are a lot of reasons why your weight may fluctuate.
 Just keep doing your thing.
 Try to be accurate in your measurements.
 And don’t stress.